 It is produced due to the repeated cleavage of the fertilized egg during an embryo’s early development.
 This stage is known as blastulation.

 It is one of the stages in embryogenesis, which comes after the fertilization of the egg.
-Blastula encloses a fluid cavity known as blastocoel by forming a protective layer over it known as blastoderm.
+Blastula encloses a fluid cavity known as blastocoel by forming a protective layer known as blastoderm.

-The fluid cavity blastocoel contains essential components such as proteins, amino acids, sugar, ions, etc. After the blastulation stage comes the gastrulation stage, which further develops the embryo.
+The fluid cavity blastocoel contains essential components such as proteins, amino acids, sugar, ions, etc.; after the blastulation stage comes the gastrulation stage, further developing the embryo.

-At the time of blastulation, the embryo is pre-mature. in mammals, including humans, the blastula is often called the blastocyst, which contains an embryoblast that eventually defines the fetus’s structure.
+At the time of blastulation, the embryo is pre-mature.
+In mammals, including humans, the blastula is called the blastocyst, which contains an embryoblast that eventually defines the fetus’s structure.

 What is Gastrula?